Safety First – Problem Diagnostics

-Before you self-diagnose, follow safety regulations recommended by OSHA.
+Before you self-diagnose, follow safety regulations recommended by OSHA for problem diagnostics.

 - Check the circuit breaker and reset

 - Take off any metal you are wearing on your hands, wrist, and neck

 - Unplug the appliance before diagnosing

 - If the appliance is a gas appliance, turn off the gas before diagnosing

 - Pull hair back

 - Leaks – could be caused by hoses, door gaskets, pump, tub boot, or too much soap.

 - No spin/no drain – most commonly caused by the belt, coupler, lid switch or pump.

 - Not filling – usually a problem with the pressure switch or valve.